yogeshmpandey/yogeshmpandey.github.io/_posts/2018-01-11-Backpacking-Europe-Bratislava.md

 From the Bratislava Castle, we went to Most SNP and took a bus no. 29 to a nearby village where there are the very famous old ruins of Castle Devin.
 According to the Pamphlet Guide, The site has been settled since the Neolithic Age (11000 BC) and fortified since the Bronze and Iron Age and later by Celts and Romans.

 The cliff (elevation 212 meters) was an ideal place for a fort due to its position at the confluence of the Danube and Morava rivers.
-The fort watches over an important trade route along the Danube as well as one branch of the Amber Road.
-From the op of the fort, you can see the Austria - Slovakia Border in the middle of the river.
+Looking like a just out of a scene out of a Game of Thrones episode, the fort watches over an important trade route along the Danube as well as one branch of the Amber Road.
+From the top of the fort, you can see the Austria - Slovakia Border in the middle of the river.
 Pretty Amazing.

 <img src="https://i.imgur.com/OtfW5Fn.jpg" alt="bratislava">